Modular Homes Today

 Editor's Rating

 Editorial ReviewFairmont Homes is an average provider of modular homes.
 Their homes are nice and suitable for entry-level and mid-range home buyers.
 They produce their own trims and cabinets which helps reduce the home cost.
-We appreciate their clear commitment to energy efficency.
+We appreciate their clear commitment to energy efficiency.
 Their standard package will save home buyers energy costs over the long term.
 They do provide some customization.
 You can see with their innovative online home builder.
 This interactive tool lets home buyers make changes and see the home picture change immediately.
 They are a suitable company but we have questions if they can satisfy the upper-scale home buyer especially since they offer almost no two story homes.
 Their website does contain many floorplans and pictures so you can make up your own mind.

-Mystery Shopper Rating
+Mystery Homebuyer Rating

 Personal Reviews of Fairmont Homes